Tennessee Claflin: London and later life

 In the wake of the Beecher trial, the sisters left New York for London in 1877.
-Evidence suggests that the sisters' move may have been funded by the heirs of the recently deceased Cornelius Vanderbilt, who wanted them out of the way during a fight over the family inheritance.
+Evidence suggests that the sisters' move was funded by the heirs of the recently deceased Cornelius Vanderbilt, who wanted them out of the way during a fight over the family inheritance.
 Vanderbilt had been widowed in 1868 and had remarried in 1869.
 The second marriage had surprised Claflin, who expected to marry him herself.
 But by the middle of 1871, Vanderbilt's family had pushed her out of his life.

-On October 15, 1885, at St Mary Abbots, Kensington, Claflin married Francis Cook, chairman of Cook, Son & Co., drapers, and also Viscount of Monserrate in Sintra on the Portuguese Riviera.
+On October 15, 1885, at St Mary Abbots, Kensington, London, Claflin married Francis Cook, who was chairman of Cook, Son & Co., drapers, and also Viscount of Monserrate in Sintra on the Portuguese Riviera.
 Within months of their marriage, Queen Victoria created a Cook Baronetcy.
-As the wife of an English Baronet, Claflin was thereafter correctly styled "Lady Cook", and in Portugal was also Viscountess of Monserrate.
+As the wife of a British baronet, Claflin was thereafter correctly styled "Lady Cook", and in Portugal was also Viscountess of Monserrate.
 The couple lived at Doughty House in Richmond Hill, Surrey, now part of Greater London, and at Monserrate Palace.

 Shortly after Cook's death in 1901, Claflin founded a short-lived bank in the City of London called Lady Cook & Co.

 Although she never abandoned her radical viewpoints, Claflin lived the remainder of her life out of the public eye.
 She died in England on January 18, 1923.